 4K Crop Options

-The S1R being the higher resolution body provides three different options as a crop factor when using 4K.
+The Lumix S1R delivers higher resolution and provides three different options as a crop factor when using 4K.
 Choices include a nearly full frame for a full crop factor, APS-C super 35 1.5 crop factor, and a pixel to pixel which uses the central pixels to get a two times crop factor.
 These options will definitely give you scope to gain the best quality at 4K.

 Hybrid log gamma is already a feature of video and gives better high dynamic range to footage.
 Now this feature is brought to stills.
 Compatible TVs seamlessly detect this feature making it a straightforward, plug and play way to show more dynamic range in your images.
 This is going to be more of a standard feature moving forward, especially with photos being previewed more and more on TVs and monitor screens rather than in the print medium.